PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

       - `- -`
    *  - | `Sphinx-Needs`
         | `Attribute Variants`
-      -  - Build-in sphinx-needs directive
+      -  - Build-in Sphinx-Needs directive
          - Support else or elif
          - Can change attributes and links of needs elements
       -  - Can only change attributes of needs